 The onus is on the taxpayer to prove a tax deduction is legitimate.

-In the absences of this proof, the ATO will simply deny the deduction.
+In the absence of this proof, the ATO will simply deny the deduction.

-The ATO find that many taxpayers failed to produce sufficient evidence of expenses claimed e.g. receipts.
+The ATO found that many taxpayers failed to produce sufficient evidence of expenses claimed e.g. receipts.

 Doing this means you no longer need to take responsibility for the record keeping.

-At the end of the financial year, your property manager will provide you (and your accountant) with a report itemising all your income and expenses for the year.
+At the end of the financial year, your property manager will provide you (and your accountant) with a report itemizing all your income and expenses for the year.

-These specialists will also guide you on how to put in place the correct documentation in case of death of a superfund member.
+These specialists will also guide you on how to put in place the correct documentation in case of the death of a super fund member.

 What about the penalties?

-The amount of penalties that the ATO seeks to charge for ‘errors” will depend on the circumstances and they will normally range from 25% to 75% of the tax liability plus interest.
+The number of penalties that the ATO seeks to charge for ‘errors” will depend on the circumstances and they will normally range from 25% to 75% of the tax liability plus interest.